Working in the EU

 You are a posted worker if your employer sends you to work in another country on a temporary basis.
 The period of the posting is a maximum period of 24 months.
 If you are posted to another EEA state or Switzerland you have certain rights as follows:

 As a posted worker you generally will continue to pay your social security contributions in Ireland.
 You should apply for an A1 (formerly E101) certificate which states that you are insured for social security purposes in Ireland.
 This will exempt you and your employer from paying social insurance in the country to which you are posted.
 At least 4 weeks before you leave you or your employer should apply for the AI certificate.
 You can download the application form for an A1 (pdf) and it is also available from the PRSI Special Collections Section of the Department of Social Protection (DSP).
 When you get the A1 certificate you will continue to pay your PRSI contributions in Ireland.
 There are further details about PRSI and posted workers on the DSP website.

 The European Health Insurance Card (EHIC) replaced forms such as the E111 and the E128, making it easier for you to get medical care quickly and easily.
 It is evidence that you are part of a health insurance scheme administered by another state in the EEA/Switzerland.

 An S1 portable document (formerly E106) ensures that you have the same health entitlements in the state to which you are being posted, as are available to nationals of that state.
-Before you go to another EU state, you should contact your Local Health Office to obtain an S1.
+Before you go to another EU state, you should contact the HSE Overseas Section on 01 6201816 to obtain an S1.